nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Sunday 2-Apr-2023

+I took a look into using GitHub Actions to enfore code style.
+Because Prettier is pretty great, and is now included with VSCode it is becoming fairly ubiquitous.
+GH Marketplace has a [prettier-action](https://github.com/marketplace/actions/prettier-action) that would do the trick.
+I'm not sure I feel comfortable with it adding a Commit to a Push or Merge.
+However, it has a dry run parameter which will fail the Action if Prettier has to make changes.
+The remaining challenge then is to ensure the settings in the GH Action match the actual desired codestyle _and_ the VSCode user profile Prettier settings are in-sync.
+And isn't that the problem to begin with?
+With some experimentation I got it to work and will use it as a (potentially ongoing) learning experiment on my Portfolio project.
+Key takeaways:

+- Use the latest version, not a previous.
+- If the tools published page (e.g. NPM, GH Action Marketplace, etc) has a use-this-tool button or UI element, consider using it to get the latest, known-good configuration parameters.
+- Just because Prettier is installed automatically in VS Code doesn't mean it is taking affect.
+Either use "Format Document With..." and select Prettier, or go into Settings and set Prettier to run on Save (or do both).
+- YAML files are confusing and get over it they will help improve code workflow.

 ## Saturday 1-Apr-2023

 Finished up a version of Merge Sort that I can be happy with.
 Some takeaways: